opendatahub-io/odh-manifests/tests/README.md

 If you'd like to run a single test instead of all tests, you can set the TESTS_REGEX variable `TESTS_REGEX=<name of the test to run>`.
 That will only run the test that you specify instead of all of the tests.  example: `make run TESTS_REGEX=grafana`

+For other possible configurations, you can look in the Makefile.
+There are a set of variables at the top that you could change to meet the needs of your particular test run.

 # Running tests manually